amphp/thread/README.md

 #### Task Progress Updates

-Because the `After` concurrency primitives support incremental progress updates we can expose this functionality in our custom `Threaded` tasks.
+Because the `Amp` concurrency primitives support incremental progress updates we can expose this functionality in our custom `Threaded` tasks.
 In the same way we use the worker's `resolve()` method to indicate task completion we can use `progress()` to notify our main thread incrementally before the task actually completes.
 Below we show how to send/receive progress updates in our